kubernetes/enhancements/keps/sig-api-machinery/3157-watch-list/README.md

   Whether it is safe to use the RequestWatchProgress API call or if the experimental-watch-progress-notify-interval flag has been set.
   Knowing etcd configuration will be used to automatically disable the streaming feature.
+- Use WatchProgressRequester to request progress notifications directly from etcd.
+  This mechanism was developed in [Consistent Reads from Cache KEP](https://github.com/kubernetes/enhancements/tree/master/keps/sig-api-machinery/2340-Consistent-reads-from-cache#use-requestprogress-to-enable-automatic-watch-updates) and will reduce the overall latency for watchlist requests.

 #### GA
-- Consider using WatchProgressRequester to request progress notifications directly from etcd.
-  This mechanism was developed in [Consistent Reads from Cache KEP](https://github.com/kubernetes/enhancements/tree/master/keps/sig-api-machinery/2340-Consistent-reads-from-cache#use-requestprogress-to-enable-automatic-watch-updates) and could reduce the overall latency for watchlist requests.
 - [Switch](https://github.com/kubernetes/kubernetes/blob/a07b1aaa5b39b351ec8586de800baa5715304a3f/staging/src/k8s.io/apiserver/pkg/storage/cacher/cacher.go#L416)
   the `storage/cacher` to use streaming directly from etcd (This will also allow us to [remove](https://github.com/kubernetes/kubernetes/blob/a07b1aaa5b39b351ec8586de800baa5715304a3f/staging/src/k8s.io/client-go/tools/cache/reflector.go#L110) the `reflector.UseWatchList` field).
+- Make  **list** calls expensive in APF.

 <!--
 **Note:** *Not required until targeted at a release.*